Lianjia: History

 In September 2014, the company was noted as "Beijing's largest real estate agency by market share" with 52% of the market, at which point it had 1,500 branches in eight cities.
 On October 24, 2014, Homelink stopped the cooperation with "Fang.com" and lost part of real-estate information and resources.
 But it changed its brand name to "Lianjia".
 In the same year, Homelink commenced two financial services.
 One is the third-party payment business "Lifangtong", which is responsible for fund trusteeship, and the other is a peer-to-peer (P2P) financial services "licailianjia".
 More specifically, "Lifangtong" has obtained a third-party payment license issued on July 15, 2015.
 Although it could guarantee the safety of the funds in the process of transactions, many people doubted it.
 The public focused on the suspected misappropriation of funds and the deregulation of housing funds.
 In 2015, the cumulative turnover of "licailianjia" reached 13.8 billion Chinese yuan, with approximately 320,000 investors.
 At the end of 2014, Homelink have merged real-estate intermediaries such as "Yicheng" in Chengdu, "Deyou" in Shanghai, "Yijia" in Beijing and so on to extend its market size.
 Started from 2016, the aim of Homelink in the next five years was to find more investors and cooperators, on April 6, Homelink completed 6 billion Chinese yuan external finance, and on July 24, Ray White has signed an agreement to list newly built and pre-owned properties and cooperated its agency services with Homelink.
 Lianjia will co-list Ray White's Australian and New Zealand properties and upload the housing information in Mandarin on its websites.
 Moreover, in September 2017, Lianjia signed a strategic investment agreement with Century 21 which meant that Lianjia hold 10% of fully diluted shares of Century 21.
 On June 26, 2018, Lianjia signed with Gridsum Holding Inc, the leading provider of cloud-based big-data analytics and artificial intelligence.
 Gridsum Holding Inc. decided to provide a Marketing Automation to Homelink as its open-listing platforms in the future.
 The system will be used in Lianjia.com and Ke.com.
-In the same year, September 5, Tencent decided to invest 1 billion US dollar to Homelink and cooperate with its core business in property brokerage.
+In the same year, on September 5, Tencent decided to invest 1 billion US dollar to Homelink and cooperate with its core business in property brokerage.